chandra10207/overlay-jQuery-plugin/README.md

 	<ul>
 		<li>
 			<b>get:</b>
 			<p>Return the overlay element created on the fly.
-It is an plain DOM element, not a jQuery object.</p>
+It is a plain DOM element, not a jQuery object.</p>
 		</li>
 		<li>
 			<b>destroy:</b>